bigtoga/Examples/Cloud - Azure/AZ-103/Virtual Networks/NSGs/NSG Flow Logs.md

 1. Trying to optimize resources
 1. Trying to detect intrusion
 1. Want to monitor throughput
+1. Want to have all VM traffic logged
 1. Compliance - verify network isolation and compliance with enterprise access rules
 1. Network forensics & Security analysis: Analyze network flows from compromised IPs and network interfaces.
 Export flow logs to any SIEM or IDS tool of your choice.